-Written by Denise Bright, Preet Bell, David Rotchtin and Emmett Larsen
+Written by Denise Bright, Preet Gill, David Rotchtin and Emmett Larsen

 On May 11, 2021, Bill C-274, An Act to amend the Criminal Code (Criminal Code Interest Rate) received first reading in the House of Commons.
 The Bill proposes to amend the definitions of "criminal rate" and "interest" under section 347(2) and repeal section 347.1 which provides exemptions from the criminal interest restrictions in certain limited circumstances.